Deidre has a Masters in applied linguistics and translation for her 20 years overseas, then she worked as a certified provider of the MBTI®.

-At a minimum, therefore, you want a job where you are regularly challenged to understand things and systems.
+At a minimum, therefore, you want a job where you are regularly challenged to understand concepts and systems.

 Not only is it hard to find a job, but it can also be hard to know what job or career to look for and how to get started on your search.
 Personality type provides a way to understand how to approach job hunting, even for the seemly aloof and sometimes argumentative INTJ.